For whatever reason, this character tries to avoid wearing shoes whenever possible.

 Evil empress Azshara, ruler of night elves ten thousand years ago, doesn't wear shoes either when the players pay her a visit in the past.
 Her justification is apparently a display of power and arrogance.

 The most prominent example is FBI agent Kodiak, who does not like people staring at his big hairy feet while never missing an opportunity to point out how big and hairy they are.
 He is also a Badass.
-Subverted with his Evil Twin in the Multifarian Mirror Universe, who wears shoes but has a notably more bestial face.
+Subverted with his Evil Twin in the Multifarian Mirror Universe, who has normal feet and wears shoes, but has a notably more bestial face instead.

-A number of escaped prisoners from the Westside Prison and Stronghold.
+Some of escaped prisoners from the Westside Prison wear only socks.
+The plant mutant Ivy is barefoot.

 Many of the Mooks in Vibora Bay, mostly members of the Trey Kings (who dress in little more than leather straps), Sovereign Sons voodoo cultists and the more feral vampires of the New Shadows.
 Subverted with the Dogz, who wear shoes when not in full werewolf form.